yonasBSD/task-templates/README.md

 * Git:

-`Taskfile.project.yml` is the file that contains your specific project tasks.
-It should probably be commited.
+`Taskfile.project.yml` is the file that has your specific project tasks.
+You should probably commit it.
 If you always want the last version of the task templates, add this following line in your `.gitignore` file

 ```shell